HortusHonu/flash-cards/flashCards.md

 ## Field of View

-Field of view is the obserable area by system measured in millimeters (width x height)
+Field of view is the obserable area by system measured in millimeters (width x height)<br>
+The viewable area of and around the object of inspection

 ---